d4hines/marigold-tezos/docs/protocols/009_florence.rst

 Baking Accounts
 ~~~~~~~~~~~~~~~

-A new kind of account type has been added to represent accounts managed
+A new account type has been added to represent accounts managed
 by bakers.
 These accounts are Michelson smart contracts running a fixed
 multisig script.
 This feature lets bakers renew and split their
 consensus keys without moving to a new address and asking their